ppy/osu-wiki/wiki/Glossary/en.md

 Maps must have at least 45 seconds of drain time be considered rankable.

-### Drop

-A drop is an osu!catch element that gives a score of 100.
-It is the equivalent to the slider tick in [osu!standard](/wiki/osu!standard).

-The difference between drops and [droplets](/wiki/droplet) is that a drop is twice as big as droplets are.

-### Droplet
+### Drop and Droplet

-A droplet is an osu!catch element that gives a score of 10.
-It is the equivalent to the slider track in osu!standard.
+A Drop is an osu!catch element that gives a score of 100, equivalent to slidertickets in osu!standard, while Droplets give a score of 10, equivalent to the slidertrack in osu!standard.

+Missing a Drop breaks the player's combo, but missing a Droplet doesn't.

-The difference between [drops](/wiki/drop) and droplets is that a droplet is half as big as drops are.
+The visual difference between drops and droplets is that a Drop is twice as big as Droplets are.

 ### DS